sourabhas/TipsCalculator/README.md

-A small javascript project to calculate the tips after a heavy Dinner or lunch !!
+A simple javascript project to calculate the tips after a heavy Dinner or lunch !!
 I used HTML5,javascript and Css for coding this project.